Traceable raises $20 million for AI system that shields cloud app APIs from cyberattacks

 Bansal says Traceable has a number of paying customers, but to spur adoption of the platform, he and Nagaraj made the underlying distributed tracing technology available in open source.
 Dubbed Hypertrace, it enables DevOps teams to observe and monitor production applications with the same tracing and observability features powering Traceable.

 Bansal’s own Unusual Ventures led Traceable’s $20 million series A round.
-This is one of the venture firm’s largest commitments since April 2019, when it participated in a $60 million round in Bansal’s Harness.io, a startup that leverages AI to detect the quality of app deployments and automatically roll back failed ones.
+This is one of the venture firm’s largest commitments since April 2019, when it participated in a $60 million round in Bansal’s Harness.io, a startup that leverages AI to detect the quality of app deployments and automatically roll back failed attempts.

-Traceable’s exit from stealth follows the launch of Salt Security, a cybersecurity startup similarly developing a protection solution that discovers APIs and spots vulnerabilities.
-Salt and Traceable are similar in approach — but not identical — to Elastic Beam, an API cybersecurity company that was acquired by Denver, Colorado-based Ping Identity in June 2018.
+Traceable’s exit from stealth follows the launch of Salt Security, which is also developing a protection solution that discovers APIs and spots vulnerabilities.
+Salt and Traceable take an approach that is similar — but not identical — to that of Elastic Beam, an API cybersecurity company that was acquired by Denver, Colorado-based Ping Identity in June 2018.
 Other rivals include Spherical Defense, which adopts a machine learning-based approach to web application firewalls, and Wallarm, which provides an AI-powered security platform for APIs, as well as websites and microservices.